China Campaign Medal

 The China Campaign Medal is a decoration of the United States Army which was created by order of the United States War Department on January 12, 1905.
 The medal recognizes service in the China Relief Expedition which was conducted by the United States Army at the turn on the 20th century during the Boxer Rebellion.

 Description and history

-To be awarded the China Campaign Medal, a service member must have performed military duty in China, between the dates of June 20, 1900 and May 27, 1901, with such duty being in service of the China Relief Expedition.
+To be awarded the China Campaign Medal, a service member must have performed military duty in China, between June 20, 1900, and May 27, 1901, with such duty being in service of the China Relief Expedition.
 For those service members who were cited for gallantry in action, the Citation Star is authorized as a device to the China Campaign Medal.

 The United States Navy equivalent of the China Campaign Medal was the China Relief Expedition Medal.

 Obverse

 On the obverse is the Imperial Chinese five-toed dragon with the inscription CHINA RELIEF EXPEDITION around the upper border and the dates 1900–1901 at the bottom.